-The Requester shall issue GET_VERSION, GET_CAPABILTIES, and NEGOTIATE_ALGORITHMS request messages before issuing any other request messages.
+The Requester shall issue GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS request messages before issuing any other request messages.
+The responses to GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS may be saved by the requester so that after the next reset the requester may skip these requests.